 Your parents and family members are encouraged to attend SLU 101 with you to learn about scholarships and financial aid, student health resources, campus safety, academic advising and transition issues.

-Move-in is only a small part of Fall Welcome, which is one of the most exciting times of the year at SLU.
-Designed to help you feel at home and provide fun opportunities for you get to know your classmates, Fall Welcome includes New Student Convocation and Family Welcome, a day of service, a kick-off dance and a can’t-miss spirit competition at Billiken soccer games.
+Move-In is only a small part of Fall Welcome, which is one of the most exciting times of the year at SLU.
+Designed to help you feel at home and provide fun opportunities for you get to know your classmates, Fall Welcome includes New Student Convocation and Family Welcome, a day of service, a kick-off dance and a can’t-miss spirit competition at a Billiken soccer game.

-The support you’ll get during Fall Welcome lasts the entire semester with University 101, a one-credit-hour course focused on your transition to college.
+The support you’ll get during Fall Welcome lasts the entire semester with Cura Personalis, a one-credit-hour course focused on your transition to college.
 These small, interactive classes meet once a week and provide an ongoing introduction to campus resources.
-While you will typically only have 19 students in your section of U101, nearly 900 students each fall will enroll in the course.
+Sections of Cura Personalis are kept to about 20 students, and over two-thirds of incoming first-year students enroll in the course.

 We know you’re more likely to succeed when your education extends beyond the walls of the classroom.
 Our learning communities allow you to live in the same residence hall with other students who are in your academic program or who share your interests.
 You’ll take courses together, making it easy to find study partners, and you’ll participate in activities and service experiences, allowing you to form friendships that last the duration of your time at SLU and beyond.